Hacking MGM's $33 billion empire took 10 minutes – and almost every business is vulnerable to this new type of attack

 -vx-underground, a malware archive

-On Monday, casino group MGM had its digital systems breached and completely halted by ALPHV, a ransomware group.
-Gaining access to the 33-billion-dollar company's servers took only 10 minutes of effort, a single LinkedIn search, and a quick phone call – a process so simple it could be replicated by someone without any technical abilities at all – holding the company's servers hostage while demanding a payout, and even resulting in an immediate FBI investigation.
-To do so, the hackers simply exploited a loophole that exists in nearly every business in the world.
+In the end, gaining access to the $33 billion company's servers took only 10 minutes of effort, a single LinkedIn search, and a quick phone call – a process so simple it could be replicated by someone without any technical abilities at all.
+In fact, the hackers simply exploited a loophole that exists in nearly every business in the world.
 Let's break it down:

 The hackers executed their attack in three simple steps: